l2beat/earl/packages/website/docs/guides/snapshot-testing.md

 # {{ $frontmatter.title }}

-Earl supports Jest's snapshots tests.
-Only `toMatchSnapshot` is supported right now - no inline snapshots support.
+Earl supports snapshots tests.
+They are different from Jest's in that they don't rely on hooking into the test runner, but require you to pass `this` to `toMatchSnapshot`.
+Currently snapshots testing is only supported in Mocha.

+Inline snapshots are not supported.

 ## Basic usage